 - Live Customer Service

 Depending on the plan you choose, if qualified, you will receive a certain amount of data and minutes.
-As an example, Assist Wireless has a popular plan among the Non-Tribal population, which for $5 a month, provides unlimited text, 3GB of data, and 600 minutes to talk.
-The plan can always be scaled up or down, and additional text, talk minutes, and data are available for purchase.
+The plan can always be scaled up or down, and additional text, talk minutes, and data are available for purchase as part of Lifeline assistance.
+You can add more data to your free Lifeline smartphone plan as necessary for a low additional cost.

 How to Apply